rcompanhoni/javascript-snippets/React_Redux/react higher order components/README.md

 ## React Higher Order Components

+A higher order component adds additional behavior to an pre-existing component.
 Tutorial from Udemy's 'Advanced React and Redux' by Stephen Grider.

 MODULES/PACKAGES USED